What is Discrete Manufacturing in Theory and Practice?

 By now the distinction between discrete vs process manufacturing should be clear.

 Hopefully you could identify the kind of manufacturing you do or are planning to start.
 You can explain what is discrete manufacturing.
-You’ll even be able to talk about other kinds of manufacturing at the next small manufacturer’s get-together in your area!
+You’ll even be able to talk about other kinds of manufacturing at the next modern manufacturer’s get-together in your area!

 You may have also picked up some extra tips or came to understand why your production flow is set up the way it is.